 A dividend amounting to R20,125,845.79 was successfully collected/approved for payment from the VBS liquidators on 24 November 2024.
 The financial statements have been adjusted to reflect this information.
+As detailed in Note 8.

-There were no material subsequent events, apart from those mentioned above, that occurred from the end of the financial year to the date of these audited annual financial statements.
+There were no material subsequent events, apart from those mentioned above, that occurred from the end of the financial year to the date of these audited consolidated and separate annual financial statements.